glocurrency/commons.ts/README.md

 # commons.ts
-common.js is a set of NPM packages used at GloCurrency
+common.ts is a set of NPM packages used at GloCurrency